Jean Delville: Idealist theory

 Delville wrote prolifically throughout his life outlining his Idealist aesthetic.
 His first main publication on the subject was his Mission de l'Art (1900).
 Delville's Idealist theory is a syncretic formulation of traditional Idealist thinking (in the tradition of Plato, Schopenhauer and Hegel) and contemporary esoteric philosophy.

 In summary, Delville believed that art is the expression of the Ideal (or spiritual) in material form and is founded on the principle of Ideal Beauty, in other words Beauty that is the manifestation of the Ideal, or spiritual realm, in physical objects.
 Contemplating objects that manifest Ideal Beauty allows us to perceive, if only fleetingly, the spiritual dimension and we are transfigured as a result.

 Delville outlines this in a vivid passage in his La Mission de l'Art where he emphasises the expressive value of Idealist art, in other words, that it is not merely a question of engaging passively with the image, but it is also about feeling the 'energy' that it radiates, which uplifts and transforms the consciousness of the viewer, in a spiritual way.
 Idealism in art is, he writes, 'the introduction of Spirituality into Art'.
 For Delville, the Idea is an expression of the Ideal realm, and it is a living force within human experience that dwells within the transpersonal realm of human experience.
 He writes further that:

-The Idea, in the metaphysical or esoteric sense, is Force, the universal and divine force which moves worlds, and its movement is the supreme rhythm whence springs the harmonious working of Life.

-Where there is no thought, there is no life, no creation.
-The modern western world has become unconscious of this tremendous power of the Ideal, and Art inevitably has thus become degraded.
-This ignorance of the creative forces of thought has, nevertheless, obscured and diverted towards materialism all modern judgement.
-Materialism does not know how ideas and thoughts vibrate, and how these vibrations impinge on the consciousness of the individual.